 The stage between puppy and full adult dog can be long and difficult, full of dramatic changes and challenges.
-Bach flower essences can go a long way toward easing the process and supporting better behavior throughout your pup's “teenage” months.
+Bach flower remedies can go a long way toward easing the process and supporting better behavior throughout your pup's “teenage” months.

 Life with a teenage dog

 Much like with human teenagers, canine adolescence can be a time of turmoil and rapid, dramatic change.
 Surging hormones act to mature the body and brain, but also seem to turn it to mush.